 Term Definition Accommodations An accommodation is an assessment practice or procedure that changes the presentation, response, setting, and/or timing and scheduling of assessments.
 Accommodations are intended to remove barriers that may exist due to a student's disability or level of English proficiency.
 Accommodations must be listed in the student's approved IEP, 504 plan, or EL plan.
 More information on accommodations is available at dc.mypearsonsupport.com .
 Accessibility Feature Accessibility features are tools or preferences that are either built into the assessment system or provided externally by Test Administrators.
 Accessibility features can be used by any student taking the assessments.
 A small selection of accessibility features available to all students need to be identified in advance.
-Administration Time Administration time is the total time schools should schedule for each unit, including the unit testing time and the approximate times shown in Table 2.0 for reading directions, answering questions, distributing materials, closing units, and collecting test materials.
+Administration Time Administration time is the total time schools should schedule for each section, including the section testing time and the approximate times shown in Table 2.0 for reading directions, answering questions, distributing materials, closing sections, and collecting test materials.
 IEP, 504 Plan, or EL Plan IEP refers to Individualized Education Program plan.
 It is a program developed to ensure that a student who has a disability and is attending an elementary or secondary educational institution receives specialized instruction and related services.
 The 504 plan refers to a plan developed to ensure that a student who has a disability and is attending an elementary or secondary educational institution receives accommodations that will ensure their academic success and access to the learning environment.
 An English learner (EL) plan refers to a plan developed to ensure that a student who is learning English has equal rights and access to a high-quality education.
 Local Education Agency (LEA) Commonly referred to as a school district, an LEA oversees local schools.
 LEA Test Coordinator LEA Test Coordinator is the individual at the local education agency/district level responsible for the overall coordination of test administration.
 For the purpose of this manual, the term LEA Test Coordinator is used.
 Mathematics Tools for Administration Mathematics tools for administration include rulers and protractors, mathematics reference sheets, and geometry tools.
 Mathematics tools for accommodations may include large print ruler, braille ruler, tactile compass, or braille protractor.
 See the AF&A Manual for more information on mathematics tools for accommodations.
 Non-secure Test materials that have been made available to the public, including manuals and user guides.
 The availability of non-secure materials does not compromise test security or score validity.
-PearsonAccess ^{next} The website used for the registration, setup, preparation, and management of both the paper-based and computer-based formats of the PARCC & DC Science assessments.
-PearsonAccess ^{next} requires username and password setup.
-More information about setup and operation for the PARCC & DC Science assessments is available in the PearsonAccess^{next} Online User Guide .
-Section A portion of a mathematics unit - non-calculator section and calculator section.
+Assessment Delivery and Management Platform (ADAM) The website used for the registration, setup, preparation, and management of both the paper-based and computer-based formats of the DC CAPE assessments.
+Part A portion of a mathematics section - non-calculator part and calculator part.